 Section Explanation Suggested assessment approach This gives suggestions for how to assess the learning outcomes.
 Assessment requirements This gives detailed information about what evidence learners are required to show in order to meet the assessment requirements.

 Index of units

-This section contains all the units developed for this qualification.
-Please refer to Qualification structure on page 5 to check which units are available.
+This section contains the unit developed for this qualification.
+Please refer to page 5 to check which units are available.